 Farmington Dew Days – June 13-17.
 The city’s annual summer celebration includes music, food, bed races, a parade, activities and entertainment for young and old.
 More information is at www.dewdays.com.

 Rosemount Farmers Market – Opens on Tuesday, June 13, and runs 1-5 p.m. each Tuesday through Sept.
 26 in the Rosemount Community Center parking lot, 13885 S. Robert Trail.
 Operated by the St. Paul Farmers’ Market.
+Due to construction, starting Tuesday, Aug.
+1, the market will move to Central Park, 2893 145th St. W. (next to Splash Pad).
 More information is available at 651-227-8101.

 ArtBlast – Typically held the last week of June.
 Variety of music, performance and visual arts events along with classes in locations throughout Rosemount.
 More information is at www.RosemountArts.com.